joyprojects/wildfire/README.md

 ### Interactive Sessions

-All users of NAS can launch an interactive PBS session with `qsub -I -q v100 -l select=1:ncpus=1:model=sky_gpu,walltime=12:00:00`.
+All users of NAS can launch an interactive PBS session with qsub, with a sample command found here:
+`qsub -I -q v100 -l select=1:ncpus=1:model=sky_gpu,walltime=12:00:00`.
 The node ID (for instance `r101i0n4`) is constant per user (it does not change per different interactive sessions).

+Alternatively, users can launch jobs via a PBS script.
+For more information please see [here](https://www.nas.nasa.gov/hecc/support/kb/using-conda-environments-for-machine-learning_557.html.
+A sample script can be found in the examples folder as well.

 ### Reserved Notes